8

 Expressions

-The $[...] syntax for mathematical expressions supports the operations +, -, *, / and % (modulo) as well as braces.
+The $[...] syntax for mathematical expressions supports operations like +, -, *, / and % (modulo) as well as braces.
 It comes in handy when calculating coordinates, e.g. in a loop.

 Immediate and lazy binding